CaretakerGob/studio/src/context/PROJECT_PROGRESS.md

     - Reset Nexus Session: Functionality added to settings dropdown.
     - Changed "Party" to "Team" in all user-facing text for Nexus.
 - How to Play Page (`/how-to-play`):
-    - Page now uses `docs/Riddle_of_the_Beast_Rulebook.md`.
+    - Page now uses `docs/Rotb_rulebook_dropdown_structure.md` for its content.
-    - Content is displayed in an Accordion format, with H1s and H2s as main collapsible sections.
+    - Content is displayed in an Accordion format based on H2s, H3s and list items from this file.
-    - Specified shop and large table sections (like Loot Table, Mystery Table) are omitted from the display.
+    - Specified shop and large table sections are omitted.
     - Added link to sidebar.
 - FAQ Page:
     - Content for App Questions and Board Game Concepts using accordion.